pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/billing-managers.md

 Any Organization Admin can view, invite, and remove Billing Managers from their organization.

-Team Editions of the Pulumi Service are limited to 1 Billing Manager at a time.
+Team Editions of the Pulumi Cloud are limited to 1 Billing Manager at a time.
 Enterprise and Business Critical subscriptions can have unlimited Billing Managers in their organization.
-Visit our [Pricing page](https://www.pulumi.com/pricing) to learn more about Pulumi Service Editions.
+Visit our [Pricing page](https://www.pulumi.com/pricing) to learn more about Pulumi Cloud Editions.

 ## Inviting a Billing Manager to an Organization